 Why does the California State Senate Still Oppose Sports Betting?

-There are no authorized sports betting in California.
+There are no authorized online gambling on sports in California.
 However, this state would be a gold rush for legal sports betting apps in the US because it has 40 million residents, 40+ million tourists yearly, and more professional sports teams than any other state.

 Even though stakeholders in California’s sports betting industry have been at odds with one another for more than a year, it is now up to the people.
 In November 2022, Californians will have the chance to determine whether or not the state should legalize sports betting.
 Votes for either retail or online sports betting may pave the way for a 2023 launch.